george-mcintyre/pvxs/documentation/spvaauth.rst

         std::string peer;      // network address
         std::string iface;     // network interface
         std::string method;    // "anonymous", "ca", or "x509"
-        std::string authority; // CA common name for x509 if mode is `Mutual` or blank std::string account;   // User account if mode is `Mutual` or blank bool isTLS;            // Secure transport status.
+        std::string authority; // Certificate Authority common name for x509 if mode is `Mutual` or blank std::string account;   // User account if mode is `Mutual` or blank bool isTLS;            // Secure transport status.
 True is mode is `Mutual` or `Server-Only` };